cscw2015/maverick/Final Report/final_report.md

 ## Conclusions

-- research questions reiterated here so we can affirm whether or not they were answered:
+In order to assess whether our study gathered the information we desired, we need to reaffirm what our research questions were.
+The three questions we asked in this study were:

 1. What technologies already exist or are being used to help city councillors in their meetings, with respect to document sharing and communication?
 2. What issues are they currently facing with their present technology?
 3. How can we improve communication between city councillors?

-- answers to each question
+For technologies that are being used to help city councillors in document sharing and communication, we need to look at the meeting environment and the day-to-day work that each councillor conducts.
+For meetings, Microsoft Word is displayed on a projector screen to view the agenda or current document.
+We know that groups that present to the city during the meetings we observed use PowerPoint presentations to share information, but with regards to other document types (e.g. PDFs of reports) we are unsure of how these are being distributed.
+In day-to-day work, document sharing is facilitated primarily via email, with some councillors using applications like Google Documents only with people that they trust.
+With respect to communication, councillors primarily use email as a technological medium to interact with each other.
+Due to the way the city operates, these interactions are fairly limited (as any points that are discussed in detail need to be brought to a meeting environment) so instead councillors interact with their constituents.
+They do this via email and phone primarily, with a few using Twitter or Facebook to communicate with constituents.

+The only explicit issue that was brought up during interviews was the weak wifi in city council chambers.
+However, after going through the interview results we have determined that some councillors feel overwhelmed by the volume of email that they have to deal with on a daily basis, and that for some individuals it may be overwhelming enough to dissuade them from trying to respond to emails at all.
+There may be a mismanagement or misallocation of emails between the councillors (some reported getting only 200 emails a day while others are getting up to 1000 a day), but the key issue here is that councillors have no real way of filtering the emails without opening up each one to see if they can respond to it adequately.
+One other major issue that we have discovered is that the city offers no solution to its councillors in terms of version control, which is a topic that we explicitly searched for through interviews and through observation.

+For improving communication between city councillors, this is a misconception that we had when we began our research.
+As outlined before, we believed that in order to conduct their jobs, councillors needed to collaborate with one another outside of the meeting environment.
+This is not the case, as the majority of communication that occurs is between councillors and constituents.
+While the possibility of improving councillor-to-councillor communication still exists (and should eventually be explored) councillors place much more weight on interacting with their constituents.
+Future research should take a look at this and explore the possibility of improving councillor-to-citizen communication over attempting to improve councillor-to-councillor communication.

-- 1. Currently using Microsoft Word on screens in council chambers to see the current document and changed to the document.
-All have individual laptops and/or tablets that they use to look at documents and references during meetings.
+<1.
+Currently using Microsoft Word on screens in council chambers to see the current document and changed to the document.
+All have individual laptops and/or tablets that they use to look at documents and references during meetings.>
-- 2. Currently facing weak wifi in council chambers, overwhelmed by email.
-No version control, just email new versions to everyone
+<2.
+Currently facing weak wifi in council chambers, overwhelmed by email.
+No version control, just email new versions to everyone>
-- 3. Turns out to be less of an issue than we initially thought.
-Probably could use some sort of messaging system for communicating with other councillors, as current system seems pretty dysfunctional.
+<3.
+Turns out to be less of an issue than we initially thought.
+Probably could use some sort of messaging system for communicating with other councillors, as current system seems pretty dysfunctional.>

 - other questions that have arisen from work
 	- what can be explored next?
 What should be explored next?
 		- things to be explored next include in depth look at website, the possibility of implementing some sort of version control software
 	- do other nearby municipalities have similar setups and/or issues re:technology?

-## Impact
+## Impact and Future Work

 This project immediately offers two things to the city of Victoria: